 Service Portfolio Management

 Service Portfolio Management is the process that ensures the business has the right mix of services to balance investment, and ensures that services are correctly linked to business outcomes.
-This process is made up of the following:
+This process includes these three steps:

 Business Relationship Management